www.reelradio.com

 play This Exhibit 'SCOPED (30:15)

 SCOPEDIf all you want is the jings and the jock and the news and the spots, this version's for you!
-Please remember that in addition to music licensing fees for the UNSCOPED version, there are bandwidth and hardware costs for this 'SCOPED version, and anything streamed from REELRADIO.
-We welcome your support.

 . . .
 Mama, come and get your baby boy - the leader's first name is Burton . . .